 Senior students are afforded the opportunity to extend their leadership skills as library monitors by organising and managing activities, engaging younger students and modelling values.

-Our librarian, Pam Kingston, collaborates with Midland Library to access extra opportunities for our students including Better Beginnings sessions and a number of visits to Midland Library for author talks.
+Our librarian, Suraya Drabarek, collaborates with Midland Library to access extra opportunities for our students including Better Beginnings sessions and a number of visits to Midland Library for author talks.
 An annual book fair is held to celebrate Book Week.

 Library displays reflect current themes and the librarian works closely with staff to stock books relevant to curriculum foci.
 Read Anywhere, Anytime was one such program undertaken by the school.

-The library hosts Homework Club, School Banking, P & C meetings, Network meetings, Midland Early Years Action Group meetings and other community programs, in additional to staff meetings.
+The library hosts Homework Club, P & C meetings, Network meetings, Midland Early Years Action Group meetings and other community programs, in additional to staff meetings.